bertramdev/happyapps-apidoc/source/includes/_checks.md

 Code: `postgresCheck`

-The Postgres Check allows you not only to confirm that a mysql database is up and running but also allows you to run a query and test the result value.
-This can be useful for doing a slow query check or just making sure something isnt growing out of control.
+PostgreSQL check allows to execute a query so that you may validate the value returned in addition to verifying the database is responding.
+This can be useful for doing a slow query check or just making sure something isn't growing out of control.

 Parameter | Requirement | Description
 --------- | ----------- | -----------
-dbHost    | Yes         | The hostname / ipaddress of the postgres database dbPort    | Yes         | The Postgres Port (defaults to 5432) dbUser    | Yes         | The Database username dbPassword | Yes        | The Database password (remember this gets encrypted) dbName    | Yes         | The database name you would like to connect to checkOperator  | No     | Can be set to lt (less than), gt (greater than), equal (Equal to) for comparison checkResult | No        | Numerical value to compare the check result against.
+dbHost    | Yes         | Hostname or IP address of the PostgreSQL database dbPort    | Yes         | SQL Port (defaults to 5432) dbUser    | Yes         | Database username dbPassword | Yes        | Database password, (all check data is encrypted inside the Happy Apps database) dbName    | Yes         | Database name you would like to connect to checkOperator  | No     | Can be set to `lt` (less than), `gt` (greater than), `equal` (Equal to) for comparison checkResult | No        | Numerical value to compare the check result against

-<aside class="notice">More often than not you will not want to directly connect to your postgres database on the open web.
-There are some options here.
-One is to use ssh tunneling which can be configured via adding some additional parameters to the config json (See the section on SSH Checks).
-Another option is to run our agent with an upgraded plan where the check can run from within a firewall.</aside>
+<aside class="notice">Direct access over the Internet to your database is not required.
+SSH tunneling is available to protect the communication, which is configured using additional JSON parameters (see SSH checks).
+Also, you can run our agent, with the correct subscription plan, where the check is executed from a host behind your firewall.</aside>

 ### Socket Check